Feeds:

 In 1966, Hughes turned around his career by developing a slider and a no-windup delivery.
 He got his first call to the big leagues with the Cardinals in September 1966.

-Hughes, 29, opened the 1967 season in the Cardinals bullpen.
-He joined the starting rotation in May, swapping roles with Al Jackson.
+Hughes, 29, began the 1967 season in the Cardinals bullpen.
+He became a starter in May, swapping roles with Al Jackson.

 Five days after pitching a two-hit shutout in the Cardinals’ 5-0 victory over the Braves in Atlanta Boxscore, Hughes was paired against Reds ace Jim Maloney at Cincinnati’s Crosley Field.